 This immune system also detects if any of the body’s normal cells have mutated or become cancerous.
 Again, your immune system will attempt to destroy these cells to keep you healthy.

-Researchers from Belgium describe how a lack of sleep can lead to more negative emotions.
-They also describe how negative emotions, upsetting events and subsequent stress can result in insomnia.
-This can result in an unpleasant vicious circle: poor sleep = negative mood/stress = even poorer sleep.
+Researchers have found that a lack of sleep can lead to more negative emotions.
+And negative emotions, upsetting events and subsequent stress can result in insomnia.
+This can result in a vicious circle: poor sleep = negative mood/stress = even poorer sleep.